How much does a business analyst earn?

 Data analysis systems, i.e. advanced computer programmes with capabilities many times greater than the Excel spreadsheet known in every company, are used to process huge amounts of information from various sources.
 The process of transforming the acquired data into practical knowledge is called Business Intelligence (BI).
 The leader of this type of solution is the American company Microsoft and its Power BI platform.

 A business analyst is a person who, in a way, combines the world of modern technologies with the world of business, technical skills with logical thinking, problem-solving, concluding and, on this basis, predicting the development of events.
-Data analysis carried out by them allows accelerating and improving the implementation of tasks set for the whole team.
+Data analysis carried out by them allows for accelerating and improving the implementation of tasks set for the whole team.

 Business Analyst - Salary